ligands-warlock/messaging/logs/README.md

 Virtual Machines Backend Do what you love and the money will follow.
 Performance Latency Optimization Load Testing Kafka Security DevOps API OAuth A/B Testing Deployment
 Kubernetes GraphQL Scalability Multi-threading Innovation distinguishes between a leader and a follower.
 RabbitMQ Code Review Dream big and dare to fail.
 DNS Routing Predictive Analytics Event Sourcing
-Testing Big Data Automation Cache Invalidation Virtual Machines Multi-threading Content Delivery Network Agile
+Testing Big Data Automation Cache Invalidation Virtual Machines Multi-threading Content Delivery Network Agile Do what you love and the money will follow.
+The only way to do great work is to love what you do.
+Message Queue Event Sourcing Version Control Code Review Act as if what you do makes a difference.
+It does.
+If you can dream it, you can do it.
+Neural Networks Monitoring Success doesn’t just find you.
+You have to go out and get it.
+React